LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/docs/_sources/README.md.txt

 [Notifications](#receive-notifications) | [Bugs](#how-to-report-bugs-or-suggest-improvements) |
 [Contributing](#contributing) | [Commercial Support](#commercial-support)

-A local Binance DepthCache for Python that supports multiple depth caches in one instance in a easy, fast, flexible, robust and fully-featured way.
+A local Binance DepthCache Manager for Python that supports multiple depth caches in one instance in a easy, fast, flexible, robust and fully-featured way.

 Part of ['UNICORN Binance Suite'](https://www.lucit.tech/unicorn-binance-suite.html).